Author: Mick

 The dog's master overhears his parents' plans to make a change.

+Bargains follow and all are sad.
 But a loud noise leads to another escape,

-a long night of missing and longing and waiting
+a long night of missing and longing and waiting,

 and another reunion.